Use-Username/elden-ring-gmail-death/README.md

 ## English

-🎮 Transform Gmail with a Tampermonkey script that adds the legendary "YOU DIED" effect from the Elden Ring/Dark Souls series.
+🎮 Transform Gmail with a Tampermonkey script that adds the legendary "YOU DIED" effect from the Elden Ring/Dark Souls series when sending an email!

 ### ✨ Features

-- **Authentic "YOU DIED" overlay** with classic red text and font
+- **Authentic overlay of "YOU DIED"** when sending an email
 - **Original death sound** from the game
 - **Smooth fade-in/fade-out animations**
 - **Blurred background effect**